Rakesh Khurana: Dean of Harvard College

 In July 2014, Khurana was appointed Dean of Harvard College.
 He remained dean of Cabot House until 2020.

 In May 2016, Harvard announced restrictions on undergraduates who belong to fraternities or gender-exclusive organizations not formally affiliated with the college, some of which are known as "final clubs."
 The restrictions on students belonging to these clubs include ineligibility for leadership positions in student organizations affiliated with Harvard, such as sports teams, and ineligibility for required Harvard endorsement for fellowships such as Rhodes and Marshall fellowships.
 Khurana worked with University President Drew Gilpin Faust to develop the new policy.
 At the time, Khurana said the exclusion of women practiced by the male-only clubs had no place in the 21st century.
 The restrictions were challenged in state and federal courts and the University ultimately abandoned enforcement of the sanctions in June 2020 following the Supreme Court ruling in Bostock v.
 Clayton County, on sex discrimination which would have likely resulted in a similar defeat for Harvard.

 In August 2024, Khurana announced that he would step down from his post as Dean of Harvard College at the end of the 2024-25 academic year.
 He was succeeded by economist David Deming.

+His son, Jai, enrolled in the Harvard-MIT HST program in August 2025 as a part of the M.D. class of 2029.